ibm-cloud-docs/vmwaresolutions/archiref/openshift-runbook/vcs-openshift-runbook-prerequisites.md

 ## Validating Distributed PortGroup and Datastore names
 {: #openshift-runbook-runbook-prereq-netstorage-ic4v}

 vCenter Server deployment uses deployment-specific naming for the datastores and distributed PortGroups.
 This runbook uses 'vsanDatastore', 'SDDC-DPortGroup-Mgmt' and 'SDDC-DPortGroup-External'.
 You need to use your vCenter Server deployment-specific network and storage names in your deployment configurations.
-For example, you might have datastore such as 'workload_share_YgkI8' (in case {{site.data.keyword.cloud_notm}} File Storage is used for the datastore) or your private portgoup can be like 'fra04test-fra04-test01-dpg-mgmt'.
+For example, you might have datastore such as 'workload_share_YgkI8' (in case {{site.data.keyword.filestorage_full_notm}} is used for the datastore) or your private portgoup can be like 'fra04test-fra04-test01-dpg-mgmt'.

 You can validate the private and public Distributed PortGroup names and the datastore names for your deployment by using GOVC.